phone

 DBT Skills Group

-The DBT skills group is typically made up of 4-12 group members who meet together once a week for 2 hours (90 minutes for our Adolescent Multi-Family DBT Skills Group).
+The DBT skills group is typically made up of 4-12 group members who meet together once a week for 2 hours.
 The DBT skills group is actually more of a class or seminar than a therapeutic group.
 Participants work together through a treatment manual that covers the skills being taught in the group, and homework is routinely assigned and reviewed.
 Groups take place in continuous six-month cycles, incorporating four (4) learning modules.
 New members are welcome to join at the beginning of each module throughout the cycle.
 The skills modules include:

 Call us about a consultation